mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/ci-gitops-helm-github-actions-github-registry.md

       name: ghcr
 EOF
 ```
-_Note that we added the `spec.helm.auth: token` and `spec.helm.secretRef.name: ghcr` values to be able to access and sync the private Helm chart._
+_Note that we added the `spec.helm.auth: token` and `spec.helm.secretRef.name: ghcr` values to be able to access and sync the private Helm chart.
+If you have a public Helm chart to sync, you can use `spec.helm.auth: none` instead._

 Check the status of the sync with the [nomos](https://cloud.google.com/anthos-config-management/docs/downloads#nomos_command) tool:
 ```